 Domain name providers are pretty notorious for having intro pricing…then raising the price on you to make money ongoing.
-So for me the best way of judging apples to apples is to look at their 1 year renewal pricing for .com domain names.
+So for me, the best way of judging apples to apples is to look at their 1-year renewal pricing for .com domain names.

-GoDaddy runs at $14.99/yr for .com domains.
+GoDaddy runs at $17.99/yr for .com domains.

-Namecheap runs at $10.69/yr for .com domains.
+Namecheap runs at $8.88/yr for .com domains.

 Ok…but suppose you really just want to save money right now.
-In that case, GoDaddy wins with their deep discounting.
+In that case, GoDaddy usually wins with their deep discounting.

-But, if you are just trying to claim a name fast, and don’t mind transferring it later – then GoDaddy will save you a few bucks.
+But, if you are just trying to claim a name fast, and don’t mind transferring it later – then GoDaddy will save you a few bucks upfront.

 If you own hundreds of domains – the program may very well pay for itself.
-But if you own less than a hundred domains or so, then NameCheap will still give you the lowest long term price.
+But if you own less than a hundred domains or so, then Namecheap will still give you the lowest long-term price.

 But, as you may have guessed – there’s more to a domain name provider than just price.

-Here’s the NameCheap Account Page:
+Here’s the Namecheap Account Page: